austinio7116/2dpool/README.md

 **Spin (English):** The spin indicator sits on the left side of the screen — a small circle representing the face of the cue ball.
 Click and drag within it to set your contact point:
 - **Up** = topspin (follow) — the cue ball runs through after contact
 - **Down** = backspin (draw/screw) — the cue ball pulls back
-- **Left/Right** = sidespin — the cue ball curves and throws off the cushion at altered angles
+- **Left/Right** = sidespin — the cue ball throws off the cushion at altered angles and transfers spin to the object ball

 Spin is a game-changer.
 A well-placed bit of screw-back or a touch of right-hand side can be the difference between a simple pot and a frame-winning positional masterpiece.